gayverjr/pyemap/README.md

 - **Documentation:** https://readthedocs.org/projects/pyemap/
 - **Website:** https://emap.bu.edu
 # Installation
-For more detailed instructions, specifically on getting nicer looking graphs from graphviz please see the [documentation](https://readthedocs.org/projects/pyemap/).
+For more detailed instructions, specifically on getting nicer looking graphs please see the [documentation](https://readthedocs.org/projects/pyemap/).
 #### Conda(recommended):
 The conda recipe will install all dependencies necessary for full functionality.
 ```